Líber Seregni: Military career

 Seregni joined the Army of Uruguay in 1931, and was promoted the junior officer rank of Alférez three years later.
 He rose to the rank of colonel in 1958 and to general in 1963.
 In 1959 Seregni organized the evacuation of Paso de los Toros when the city was flooded in the Uruguayan floods of April 1959.
 He served as Military attaché to the Uruguayan Embassies in Mexico and the United States of America.

 Seregni was appointed commander of the second military region of San José and then the first military region of Montevideo.

 Post-Dictatorship and Death

 In 1971, he made an unsuccessful run for president as the Frente Amplio candidate, receiving 18.3% of the vote (3rd place).
-From 1973 until 1984 he was imprisoned, as part of the proceedings of the military dictatorship of Uruguay.
-In 1989, after the end of the dictatorship, he made the 2nd attempt at the presidency and received 20,35% of the votes (2nd place).
+From 1973 until 1984 he was imprisoned under the military dictatorship of Uruguay.
+In 1989, after the end of the dictatorship, he made his second attempt at the presidency and received 20.35% of the votes (2nd place).

 He died on 31 July 2004, of pancreatic cancer, three months before the Frente Amplio won the 2004 presidential elections.
-Seregni was given a State funeral, as the then current Colorado Party government directed.
+Seregni was given a State funeral, as the then-current Colorado Party government directed.